RMI/RMI_In_A_Box/README.md

 # RMI_In_A_Box

-This repo is an experiment to generate QA chatbox for RMI reports and documents.
+This repo is an experiment to generate QA chatbot for RMI reports and documents.
 It is adapted from [an open source project](https://github.com/smaameri/multi-doc-chatbot#summary) that uses Langchain under the hood.

 ## Getting Started